SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Methodology

 \( C_E(v) \) represents the eigenvector centrality of node \( v \). \( \lambda \) is the eigenvalue. \( \mathcal{N}(v) \) is the set of neighbors of node \( v \). \( A_{vu} \) is the element in the adjacency matrix \( A \) that represents the connection between node \( v \) and node \( u \).
 If there is an edge between node \( v \) and node \( u \), then \( A_{vu} = 1 \); otherwise, \( A_{vu} = 0 \). \( C_E(u) \) represents the eigenvector centrality of node \( u \).

 For each thread, we first construct the adjacency matrix \( A \) of the graph, then calculate the eigenvalues \( \lambda \) and eigenvectors \( \mathbf{v} \) of the adjacency matrix, and finally select the eigenvector corresponding to the largest eigenvalue as the key node.
-Then, We search within a radius of $k$ from the key node, and if there are key nodes from other threads, those threads are also included in the behavior instance; otherwise, the behavior instance only includes the current thread.

-This method is adopted considering the following situation: Traditional methods generally use search methods such as Depth-First Search (DFS) to traverse the graph when extracting subgraphs of behavior instances.
-However, the traversal method is influenced by the frequency of node occurrence, but the frequency does not indicate the importance of the node, resulting in some redundant parts being added to the subgraph.
-For example, \texttt{libc.so} is an important dynamic library file.
-It is an implementation of the C standard library (libc), providing many basic system calls and functions, and is frequently referenced.
-Because it is too common, the traditional method often adds \texttt{libc.so} to the behavior subgraph during the traversal process, but such nodes are not critical to the behavior and do not have a significant impact on the diagnosis of the behavior, so they should not be added to the behavior subgraph.
+Next, we process each thread.
+For each thread, a search is performed from its key nodes to explore all nodes within a $k$ range.
+If this search encounters anothor key node belonging to a different thread(which are defined as nodes with high in/out-degrees or those on a sensitive node list).Then the two threads are deemed to have highly correlated behaviors.
+Consequently, they are merged into a single event.

 Additionally, we also observe that malicious behavior generally ends within a few steps.
 Therefore, we believe that only when the radius \( k \) of a key node contains other key nodes, the behaviors of the two threads are deeply related; otherwise, the behavior in the other thread does not have a significant impact on the behavior of this thread.